Bachelor of Pharmacy: Hong Kong

-In Hong Kong, Bachelor of Pharmacy is offered by the Chinese University of Hong Kong (CUHK) under the Faculty of Medicine.
-The CUHK Bachelor of Pharmacy programme started in 1992 and had been the only pharmacy degree programme available in Hong Kong until 2009.
-It aims to train graduates to function independently as professional health care providers who, as part of the health care team, can provide first class pharmaceutical and health-related care for the health of Hong Kong citizens.
+In Hong Kong, a Bachelor of Pharmacy degree is offered by the Chinese University of Hong Kong (CUHK) under the Faculty of Medicine.
+The CUHK Bachelor of Pharmacy program started in 1992 and had been the only pharmacy degree program available in Hong Kong until 2009.
+It aims to train graduates to function independently as professional healthcare providers who, as part of the healthcare team, can provide first-class pharmaceutical and health-related care for the health of Hong Kong citizens.

-The Bachelor of Pharmacy (BPharm) degree is awarded on satisfactory completion of at least three/four years of full-time study.
-To be considered for registration by the Pharmacy and Poisons Board Hong Kong as practising pharmacist in Hong Kong, the student must complete a further year of pre-registration training as required by the Pharmacy and Poisons Board.
+The Bachelor of Pharmacy (BPharm) degree is awarded upon satisfactory completion of at least three to four years of full-time study.
+To be considered for registration as a practising pharmacist in Hong Kong by the Pharmacy and Poisons Board, graduates must complete an additional year of pre-registration training, as required by the Board.

-Starting from 2009, the University of Hong Kong (HKU) has also implemented the Bachelor of Pharmacy programme under the Li Ka Shing Faculty of Medicine.
+Starting from 2009, the University of Hong Kong (HKU) has also implemented the Bachelor of Pharmacy program under the Li Ka Shing Faculty of Medicine.

 CUHK offers 55 places while HKU offers 25 places in 2013.